GridTools/gtbench/RESULTS.md

 | `columns / s /node` | computed columns per second and node (higher is better)
 | `wall clock time`   | median time reported for the `gtbench` simulation in seconds (lower is better)

 Hence, the total domain `total size` is decomposed in `nodes x tasks per node x domain threads` sub-domains.
+All runs use single precision floating point numbers.

 ## Results on Piz Daint multicore partition